Local attorney formally charged on dozens of sex offenses involving minor

-DAYTON, Ohio (WDTN) — A Dayton man has been indicted on over 50 counts in relation to interactions with a minor in Nevada.
+DAYTON, Ohio (WDTN) — A Dayton man has been indicted on 74 counts in relation to grooming a minor on social media.

 Prosecuting Attorney Mat Heck Jr. announced the indictment of Christopher Six, 34, Dayton, in relation to his interactions with an underage female from Nevada.